 Before doing this, wax the fretboard surface to keep the glue from soaking into the wood.
 Any soft wax, such as floor wax or car wax will do.
 Use a soft rag to wipe it onto the board.
-You can remove the wax later with naphtha.

 Turn the board on its side and run the thin super glue under the fret slots.
 A small whip tip on the glue bottle will help pinpoint the fret slot.
 Place waxed paper under the fretboard in case the glue runs out the other end-so you don't glue the board to your table.

 After adding glue to each slot, turn the board over and do the same to the other side.